UAVLight: A Benchmark for Illumination-Robust 3D Reconstruction in Unmanned Aerial Vehicle (UAV) Scenes: Data Collection

 \section{Data Collection}

-UAVLight is captured through a standardized four-stage process, including data acquisition, frame sampling and reconstruction, post-processing, and sunlight calculation.
+UAVLight is captured through a standardized four-stage pipeline: data acquisition, frame sampling and reconstruction, post-processing, and sunlight estimation.

-\paragraph{Data Acquisition.} As shown in \Cref{tab:data_collection}, we use a DJI flight platform with RTK positioning and a global-shutter RGB camera.
-Each scene is captured by repeating the same waypointed trajectory at multiple time slots, ensuring matched viewpoints while allowing natural changes in sunlight direction and intensity.
-RTK logs provide timestamp, latitude, longitude, and altitude for every frame, yielding centimeter-level pose accuracy.
-The onboard camera records 1280\,$\times$\,960 images at 30\,fps with automatic exposure and a global shutter, avoiding rolling-shutter artifacts.
+\paragraph{Data Acquisition.} As shown in \Cref{tab:data_collection}, we use a DJI platform with RTK positioning and a global-shutter RGB camera.
+Each scene is captured by repeating the same waypointed trajectory at multiple time slots, ensuring consistent viewpoints while allowing natural variations in sunlight.
+RTK logs provide timestamp, latitude, longitude, and altitude per frame, yielding centimeter-level pose accuracy.
+The camera records 1280$\times$960 images at 30\,fps with automatic exposure, avoiding rolling-shutter artifacts.

-\paragraph{Frame Sampling and Reconstruction.} To balance spatial coverage and computational efficiency, we uniformly sample video frames at 1 fps.
-Each sampled image is tagged with its precise RTK-GNSS position.
-Building upon the Structure-from-Motion framework \cite{schoenberger2016sfm}, we integrate these geospatial priors into the reconstruction pipeline to enhance geo-registration.
-Our approach extends the grouped bundle adjustment concept by incorporating a robust RTK position constraint, a strategy motivated by using GNSS data for improving accuracy in UAV photogrammetry \cite{tagle2024improving}.
-The total energy function we minimize is:
+\paragraph{Frame Sampling and Reconstruction.} To balance coverage and efficiency, we uniformly sample frames at 1\,fps and associate each image with its RTK-GNSS position.
+Building on SfM~\cite{schoenberger2016sfm}, we incorporate geospatial priors into reconstruction via grouped bundle adjustment with RTK constraints~\cite{tagle2024improving}.
+The total energy is: